durandaltheta/cpp_template_workshop/README.md

 - frequently used algorithm follows a similar pattern which wraps executing code inside another function
 - compiler maximum runtime speed optimization is required (at the expense of longer startup load times)

-Furthermore, templates are ultimately just functions (that will been finalized by the compiler as needed), and can be used to also abstract difficult and/or dangerous code just like normal functions.
+Furthermore, templates are ultimately just functions (that will been finalized by the compiler as needed), and can be used to write difficult and/or dangerous code just like normal functions.
 What this means, more generally, is that *templates expand your ability to abstract code*.

 An example of several of the above issues: you need to launch a child thread which does some initialization but the parent thread wants to wait till the child completes initialization before moving on.